Misunderstood and Mistranslated Words of Jesus

 31 Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven men.
 32 Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come.

-To properly understand this scripture, it is necessary to remember that God is working out His Plan for the salvation of the whole world in seven Ages.
+To properly understand this scripture, it is necessary to remember that God is working out His Plan for the universal salvation of the whole world in seven biblical Ages.
 In Chapter 5, we give details of the Seven Ages in God’s Plan for All.